whitneyburton/portfolios/students/1701-back/brett_schwartz/20170302-brett-schwartz-m1.markdown

 | **Code Sanitation** | n/a | 4 |
 | **Enumerables & Collections** | n/a | 4 |

+#### Assessor Comments
+* Night Writer - DID THE THING!!!!
+Talked about some refactoring spots and longer methods (use of enumerables) Talked about how to push out a FileIO class Talked about tests that don't rely on other methods.
+Unit testing.
+* Black Thursday - great use of rake tasks, minitest setup, memoization used throughout, tests against actual data

 ## D: Professional Development

 ### Define-the-Relationship (DTR)